docpad-archive/documentation/01-start/05-faq.html.md

 ## Is a document aware of its meta data?

+It sure is!

-It sure is, if you are using eco as the rendering engine, you can totally do this:
+If you're using Eco as the rendering engine, you can totally do this:

 ``` html
 ---